anitacheung83/System-Design-Interview/consistentHashing.md

 Enter **Consistent Hashing**!

-However, adding a servers to increase capacity and removing a server due to system failure is unavoidable in the real world.
+In real world scenarios, adding servers to increase capacity and removing servers due to failures happens all the time.
+Traditional hashing causes a high amount of movement when this happens.

-With Traditional hashing, a lot of data will ended up in a different server eventhough there is no need for them to move.

-Here comes the hashRing.
-1. A Ring
-2. Go clockwise to find the next avaliable servers.
-3.
-Explain why use a hash Ring, because of consistency and adding a server and removing a server does not need to reorganize the key value store.

-Now what happend with all the servers if the servers is crowded together, then the problem where most of the key value store happened in a server might
-Virtual Ring, why is it needed?

-A virtual ring is putting servers into different parts of the ring, which will ended up in the same server.

-There is only so much I can explain in a few sentences, therefore for further please return to System Design Interview: Chapter 5: Consistent Hashing.

-Which hash Algorithm to use?
+**Consistent Hashing** resolves this by using a **hash ring**:

+1. Imagine all hash valus arranged in a circle.
+2. Each server is placed somewhere on that circle.
+3. To find where a key belongs, you go clockwise until you reach the next server.

+This design brings **stability**: adding or removing a server only affects a small portion of the keys, instead of all of them.

+But there's another issue: What if servers cluster in the same part of the ring?
+That can create hotspots where one server holds too many keys.

+Thats why we introduce **Virtual Nodes**,

+Each physical server is mapped to multiple points on the ring.
+This spreads load more evely and avoids hotspots.

+There's much more depth behind these concepts, so if you're interested, please check out _System Design Interview: Consistent Hashing_.

 ## Description